VCD Unit 2 AOS 2

-Open both of the original images - from web and camera.
+Open up both of the original images - from web and camera again.
 Select Image/ Image size in Adobe Photoshop.

-Determine the size in number of pixels for each image.
+Determine the image size in number of pixels in each image.
 Then the image size and resolution in cm and ppi.
 Compare them.

-Although grid layout may not be used in the final outcome for this Area of study, the study of compositional techniques fits within this Unit.
-It is essential for communication design in VCD for you to be aware of grid layout.
+The organisation of type and image is as important as the individual components themselves.
+Although grid layout may not be used in the final outcome for this Area of study, the study of composition techniques fits within this Unit.
+It is essential for communication design in VCD for you understand grid layout.

 Let's learn how to build one.
 Take a look at the fantastic website by pressing the image on the right.
 You will find that communication design grids are made using;